-Section 2 EQUALITY OBJECTIVES AND REPORT OF PROGRESS: 2019-2023
+Section 2 EQUALITY OBJECTIVES AND REPORT OF PROGRESS: 2022-2026

 Link to Public Sector Equality Duty Protected characteristic Aim Objective Target group(s): e.g. whole school, girls, boys, SEN, staff etc Action Who's responsible?
 Dates from and to Progress made towards Equality Objectives To promote equality of access and opportunity within our school and within our wider community.
 All protected characteristics For these children to have the opportunity to achieve the best possible progress.
 To monitor the attendance rates of pupils with a protected characteristic so that they are not at a disadvantage.
 All children with a protected characteristic Monitor the attendance rates of pupils on a termly basis.
-All staff Sept 2019 - July 2023 Sept 2019 - Nov 2020: We have revised our Attendance Policy, including a clear flowchart to deal with absences; we have made parents/carers fully aware of the need to improve on this via specific letters and a data chart in our weekly newsletters; we have appointed an Attendance Governor to support and focus the work of the staff on improving this area.
-To promote positive attitudes to difference and good relationships between people with different backgrounds, genders, sexual orientation, cultures, All pupils, in particular those whose ethnicity is White British We live in an area which is predominantly 'white British' and we have very little diversity within our school community thus our pupils are not naturally exposed to others who are Further improve knowledge, skills and attitudes to enable pupils to appreciate and value difference and diversity.
-To promote cultural development and understanding through a rich All pupils Invite visitors from other faiths to meet with the pupils to hold assemblies; seek out educational visits to a range of places of worship and more urban environments to experience multi- cultural life; ensure our curriculum gives opportunities for all our pupils to learn about and appreciate and All school leaders and class teachers Sept 2019 - July 2023 Sept 2019 - Nov 2020: Links we have with Veules Les Roses School in France; seeking visits which give a diverse experience for the children; inviting people with varied characteristic to our school; purposely planning and teaching a curriculum which celebrates diversity.
+All staff Sept 2022 - July 2026 Nov 2022: Attendance Policy has been reviewed; reminders of the importance of attendance is regularly given to parents/carers via newsletters and 'Rocket Rabbit' and 'Power Pig' toys have been reintroduced to children to award the class with the best attendance that week and the least amount of lates that week.
+Letters have been sent out to individual families whose child/ren have been regularly late and who have poor attendance.
+To promote positive attitudes to difference and foster good relationships between people with different characteristic and backgrounds All pupils, in particular those whose ethnicity is White British We live in an area which is predominantly 'white British' and we have very little diversity within our school community thus our pupils are not naturally exposed to Further improve knowledge, skills and attitudes to enable pupils to appreciate and value difference and diversity.
+To promote cultural development and understanding All pupils Invite visitors from other faiths to meet with the pupils to hold assemblies; seek out educational visits to a range of places of worship and more urban environments to experience multi- cultural life; ensure our curriculum gives opportunities for all our pupils to learn about All school leaders and class teachers Sept 2022 - July 2026 Nov 2022: Seeking visits which give a diverse experience for the children; inviting people with varied characteristic to our school; purposely planning and teaching a curriculum which celebrates diversity.